to main content Behavioral Health Home Certification Fact Sheet | The Joint Commission

 Behavioral Health Home Certification Fact Sheet

-• Behavioral Health Home Certification is an optional certification program available to organizations under the Behavioral Health Care Accreditation program.
+Behavioral Health Home Certification is an optional certification program available to organizations under the Behavioral Health Care Accreditation program.
+The program recognizes organizations and agencies that act as behavioral health homes for the individuals they serve.

 Behavioral health homes are responsible for the integration and coordination of the individual’s health care (behavioral health care, as well as physical health services).
 Health home providers do not need to provide all the services themselves, but they must ensure the full array of mental health, substance use, primary health and prevention/wellness promotion services are available, integrated and coordinated.
 The optional certification goes above and beyond what is required for accreditation and provides additional recognition for these services.